 Proposed projects must support the goals and objectives outlined in The Sustainable Path and must be consistent with the major planning documents of the Town including the Strategic Plan.
 The fund accepts small or large project proposals from charity and non-profit groups from or doing work in the Town.
 Approximately $5,000.00 will be available for each application intake to be allocated amongst successful proposals, and there will be one intake each year.
 The Budget Template, Proposal Form and Terms of Reference are available for download.

-Submission Due Date: November 30
+Submission Due Date: December 13 at midnight

 In addition to the Energy Conservation and Management Plan, the Town, along with all Ontario municipalities are tracking building energy use.
 Tracking and planning work towards energy conservation and ultimately greenhouse gas reductions.
 Improving equipment operation, retrofitting lighting and equipment, modifying behaviour and relying more on renewable energy sources are part of the Town’s strategies to conserve energy, mitigate climate change and save money.